tomvit/yamc/README.md

 You can run `yamc` using `run` command with your configuration file as follows.

-The below example show how you can run `yamc` using the configuration file `config/mqtt-config.yaml`.
+The below example shows how you can run `yamc` using the configuration file `config/mqtt-config.yaml`.
 If your configuration file is parametrized, you can use `--env` option to specify your environment varialbe file.

 ```
 $ yamc run --config config/mqtt-config.yaml